The state of loyalty marketing today

 The challenges are twofold:

 1) loyalty programs are still too expensive and time-intensive to launch for brands.
-As a result, it takes too long to achieve measurable return on investment.
-This barrier — a frequent crutch of the anti-loyalty CFO — prevents many business from launching a program until its too late.
+As a result, it takes too long to achieve a measurable return on investment.
+This barrier — a frequent crutch of the anti-loyalty CFO — prevents many businesses from launching a program until its too late.
 Brands need to find technology partners that can launch sophisticated programs in weeks not years and iterate in real-time as opposed to waiting for an annual review.

 2) loyalty programs are still too painful for consumers — it’s 2016 and Buffalo Wild Wings just launched a program where the customer has to write down his or her phone number on the bottom of the receipt and the server has to take that number and enter it in at the POS.
 This is clunky, invasive, and time-intensive.
 It’s no wonder so many (~60%) of consumers churn out of loyalty programs after signing up — we have to stop asking them to jump through such massive hoops.
 Brands need to find methods to drastically simplify the loyalty experience for consumers with every purchase.
+Read all about it.

 The future of customer loyalty